brave/browser-laptop/docs/state.md

     maxHeight: number, // the maximum height of the popup window
     src: string, // the src for the popup window webview },
-  flashInitialized: boolean, // Whether flash was initialized successfully.
-Cleared on shutdown.
   cleanedOnShutdown: boolean, // whether app data was successfully cleared on shutdown
   lastAppVersion: string, // Version of the last file that was saved
   ledgerInfo: {